 Anise was domesticated by humans over two millennia ago, with researchers believing it was first cultivated as a food crop in China.
 The importance of anise throughout history dates back to the Roman Empire, where it was used as a spice and fragrance.
-It began being cultivated in England as a food crop in the 1500s, and has since spread throughout the world, becoming a staple spice and popular herbal remedy in many different cultures.
+It began being cultivated as a food crop in England in the 1500s and has since spread throughout the world, becoming a staple spice and popular herbal remedy in many different cultures.

 Anise Medicinal Properties